Imesh-Bandar/ProductHub/README.md

 # ProductHub

-ProductHub is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
   It serves as a robust platform for managing products, including features for creating, reading, updating, and deleting product entries.

 ## Table of Contents